Fixed spread and floating spread have their pros and cons. Follow these 5 comparisons between them to choose which one is best for you.

 1. Bid-Ask Range

-Fixed spread shows that the difference between the bid and the ask prices of security remains the same amidst the changing of market conditions.
-For instance, the spread on the EURUSD will be fixed as 2 even though the market condition fluctuates.
+The fixed spread shows that the difference between the bid and the ask prices of security remains the same amidst the changing market conditions.
+For instance, the spread on the EUR/USD will be fixed as two, even though the market condition fluctuates.

-On the contrary, floating spread shows that the difference between the bid and the ask prices of a security fluctuates from time to time.
+On the contrary, a floating spread shows that the difference between a security's bid and ask prices fluctuates occasionally.
 Fluctuation of spread depends most on the market circumstances, notably during high-impact news releases in which the spread could widen significantly.

-Market makers offer fixed spreads in line with their clients' orders to positions.
+For example, Market Makers offer fixed spreads in line with their clients' orders to positions.
 They can offer controlled pricing with fixed spreads because they have already assumed "in-house" via their dealing desk.

-Meanwhile, market makers offer floating spreads because it is a feature with the non-dealing desk brokerages.
-The bid-ask range is subject to variation of market circumstances, volatility, etc. At the level of the prime brokers or the interbank market, there are many liquidity providers that offer different spreads for any single security.
+Meanwhile, most NDD brokers offer floating spreads because it is a feature with the non-dealing desk brokerages.
+The bid-ask range is subject to variations in market circumstances, volatility, etc. Many liquidity providers offer different spreads for security at the prime brokers or the interbank market level.
+Some might offer a low spread, while some don't.

 3. Execution Costs